CNG and Hydrogen Cylinders: Types, Generations, and Applications

 Type 4 Cylinder (CNG Cylinder Type IV)

 Type 4 cylinders are the lightest and most advanced cylinder type available today.
-They are made with a non-metallic liner (typically plastic or polymer) fully wrapped in composite materials, such as carbon fiber or fibreglass.
+They are made with a non-metallic liner (typically plastic or polymer) fully wrapped in composite materials, such as carbon fibre or fibreglass.

-• Weight: Lightest of all cylinder types, offering the best fuel efficiency and payload capacity.
+- Weight: Lightest of all cylinder types, offering the best fuel efficiency and payload capacity.

-• Cost: The most expensive due to materials and manufacturing.
+- Cost: The most expensive due to materials and manufacturing.

-• Durability: Excellent corrosion resistance and very high strength-to-weight ratio.
+- Durability: Excellent corrosion resistance and very high strength-to-weight ratio.

-• Applications: These cylinders are perfect for high-performance applications, such as fuel cell vehicles, hydrogen-powered cars, and long-range CNG transport trucks.
+- Applications: These cylinders are perfect for high-performance applications, such as fuel cell vehicles, hydrogen-powered cars, and long-range CNG transport trucks.

 Choosing a Type 4 Cylinder: Ideal for applications requiring the utmost in weight reduction, such as high-performance vehicles, hydrogen cars, and where efficiency is paramount.
 UMOE advanced composite work pressures (WP) available up 450 bars.